The importance of ethics in professional life

 The APM has just become a Chartered body which is something to be celebrated.
 It is a recognition of a major step-change for our profession.
 But with this higher profile and status come greater responsibilities for both practitioners and the profession as a whole (and rightly so).
 This transition offers us the chance to review the component parts of our profession and ensure we modernise and reform where needed.

-For most professions there are three component strands to professional standards – usually described as knowledge, competence and behaviours (in the APM we describe it as the five dimensions of professionalism but they map well to the three strands).
+Professional standards – usually described as knowledge, competence and behaviours (in APM we refer to the five dimensions of professionalism) are key.
 Put simply, qualifications equate to the development of knowledge, with CPD providing the keeping up to date and staying competent.
-But the third leg to this professional tripod, arguably the ‘Cinderella’ part, is that of ethical conduct and behaviour.
+But the third leg to this professional tripod is that of ethical conduct and behaviour.

 The management of ethics in projects is increasingly important for a number of reasons.
 First, an increasing public spotlight.
 There is an increasing public intolerance of corporate misdeeds, whether perceived or actual.
 Regulatory and legal mechanisms like the UK Bribery Act or whistleblowing have become more prevalent.
 What is acceptable or not acceptable as society norms continues to evolve.
 Increasingly projects are global in nature and attempt to span different norms of behaviour, creating more complex dilemmas.
 All these trends point to ethical conduct becoming more challenging as an issue.